stellar/system-test/README.md

  1. go 1.18 or above - https://go.dev/doc/install
  2. rust toolchain(cargo and rustc), install the version per testing requirements or stable, - use rustup - https://www.rust-lang.org/tools/install
- 3. `soroban` cli, compile or install via cargo crate a version of soroban cli onto your machine and accessible from PATH.
+ 3. `soroban` cli, compile or install via cargo crate a version of stellar cli onto your machine and accessible from PATH.
  4. target network stack for the tests to access soroban-rpc instance.
 You can use an existing/running instance if reachable or can use the quickstart image `stellar/quickstart:soroban-dev` from dockerhub to run the latest stable target network stack locally, or build quickstart with specific versions of core, horizon and soroban rpc first [following these instructions](https://github.com/stellar/quickstart#building-custom-images) and run `stellar/quickstart:dev` locally.
      ```
      docker run --rm -it -p 8000:8000 --name stellar stellar/quickstart:dev --standalone --enable-soroban-rpc